4-manifolds in 7-space

 Tex syntax error

-The restriction of to is isotopic to the standard embedding.
-We conjecture that if is the Haefliger trefoil knot, then is not smoothly isotopic to the connected sum of the standard embedding and any embedding .
+The restriction of to is isotopic to (the restriction to of) the standard embedding.
+We conjecture that if is the Haefliger trefoil knot [Skopenkov2016t, Example 2.1], then is not smoothly isotopic to the connected sum of the standard embedding and any embedding .

 Example 2.2.
-Two sembeddings are defined as compositions
+Two embeddings are defined as compositions

 Tex syntax error

 where and maps are defined below.
-We shall see that is an embedding for each and , hence and are embeddings.
+We shall see that is an embedding for any and , hence and are embeddings.

 Define , where is identified with the set of unit length quaternions and with the set of unit length complex numbers.

-Define , where is identified with the 2-sphere formed by unit length quaternions of the form .
+Define , where is the Hopf fibration and is identified with the 2-sphere formed by unit length quaternions of the form .

-It would be interesting to know if is PL or smoothly isotopic to the Hudson torus .
+It would be interesting to know if is PS or smoothly isotopic to the Hudson torus .

 Example 2.2 can be generalized as follows.